Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Gaussian process emulated with noisy likelihood evaluations

 or unconditionally by averaging over $u\sim\Unif([0,1])$ so that

-We see that (\ref{eq:conderrgen}), which we simply call as conditional error from now on, coincides with the expected loss (\ref{eq:expected_loss}).
-Similarly, the unconditional error (\ref{eq:unconderrgen}) equals $\mean_{\gamma}(l(\gamma,\hatgamma))$.
-An optimal estimator ${\hatgamma}$ for making the accept/reject decision is such that it minimises the expected loss.
-Recall that the median of a real-valued random variable $z$ is defined as any value $m\in\reals$ satisfying $\prob(z\leq m)\geq 1/2$ and $\prob(z\geq m)\geq 1/2$ and that it may not be unique. \begin{proposition} Suppose $\gamma$ is a real-valued random variable.
-Then the choice $\hatgamma = \med(\gamma)$ (where $\med(\gamma)$ can be any of its median values) minimises the unconditional error $\unconderr_{\hatgamma}$ and also the conditional error $\conderr_{u,\hatgamma}$ for each fixed $u\in[0,1]$. \end{proposition} The proof for this and other theoretical results are given in \appe{} \ref{appesec:proofs}.
+We see that (\ref{eq:conderrgen}), which we refer simply as the \emph{conditional error} from now on, coincides with the expected loss (\ref{eq:expected_loss}).
+Similarly, the \emph{unconditional error} (\ref{eq:unconderrgen}) equals $\mean_{\gamma}l(\gamma,\hatgamma)$.
+An optimal estimator ${\hatgamma}$ for making the accept/reject decision minimises the expected loss.
+Recall that the \emph{median} of a real-valued random variable $z$, which we denote by $\med(z)$, is defined as any value $m\in\reals$ satisfying $\prob(z\leq m)\geq 1/2$ and $\prob(z\geq m)\geq 1/2$.
+The median always exists but may not be unique. \begin{proposition} Suppose $\gamma$ is a real-valued random variable.
+Then the choice $\hatgamma = \med(\gamma)$ (where $\med(\gamma)$ can be any of its median values) minimises the unconditional error $\unconderr_{\hatgamma}$ and also the conditional error $\conderr_{u,\hatgamma}$ for each fixed $u\in[0,1]$. \end{proposition} The proof for this and some other theoretical results are given in \appe{} \ref{appesec:proofs}.
 From now on we use $\hatgamma$ exclusively to denote this optimal estimator.
 It follows that the optimal decision is to choose the most probable action given $u$ because

-In the following sections we show that, unlike in the different surrogate modelling scenario of \citet{Meeds2014}, analytical formulas for the key quantities above can be obtained when the log-likelihood follows GP.
+In the following sections we show that, unlike in the different surrogate modelling scenario of \citet{Meeds2014}, analytical formulas for the key quantities above can be obtained when the log-likelihood follows GP posterior.